codatio/codat-docs/blog/240220-qbd-sync-for-expenses.md

 ## Who is this relevant for?

 QuickBooks Desktop is available for all clients using Sync for Expenses.
-Note that this integration is only available as a premium add-on on our [enterprise plans.](/configure/create-account)
+This integration is only available as a premium add-on on our [enterprise plans.](/configure/create-account)

 ## How to get started?

-You can learn more about our [QuickBooks Desktop on-premise connector here](/integrations/accounting/quickbooksdesktop/accounting-quickbooksdesktop).
+You can learn more about our QuickBooks Desktop on-premise connector in our [documentation](/integrations/accounting/quickbooksdesktop/accounting-quickbooksdesktop).
 If you are not a [Sync for Expenses](/expenses/overview) client, or would like to discuss premium add-ons, contact your Codat Account Manager.